-In fact if you are a member of Imperial staff employed in roles in the Academic & Research job family and Professional, Operational and Technical grades 4-7, it is highly likely you are a member of the USS scheme because it is the College’s automatic enrolment pension scheme for staff in these roles.
+If you are a member of Imperial staff employed in roles in the Academic & Research job family and Professional, Operational and Technical grades 4-7, it is highly likely you are a member of the USS scheme because it is the College’s automatic enrolment pension scheme for staff in these roles.

 The Pensions Regulator (TPR) is the public body, sponsored by the Department for Work and Pensions (DWP), which sets the rules for all workplace pension schemes, including the USS, that the Trustees have to follow.
 TPR is required by law to reduce the risk of shortfalls in pension schemes having to be funded by the taxpayer.
-You can read more about the purpose and role of the USS Trustees and of the Pensions Regulator.

 Also involved are the University and College Union (UCU), the trades union which represents many university employees, and Universities UK (UUK), the membership body which represents the university and other institutional employers whose staff are in the USS scheme.
-More details about all the organisations involved are included in the FAQs below.

 At the national level, there is a disagreement about the plan to tackle the current projected gap (“the deficit”) between the projected value of the pension fund (“its assets”) and the amount it would need to pay pensions in the future (“its liabilities”).